lytics/escp/cmd/estail/README.md

 # estail

+**estail** is tailing tool for Elasticsearch timeseries indexes, where data is stored in mutiple indexes (one per bucket of time).

 Moved from https://github.com/lytics/estail (this old version only supported older versions of ES)

-estail is tailing tool for Elasticsearch indexes.
-The main usecase is for tailing timeseries data stored in mutiple indexes (one per bucket of time).

 Work in Progress!
 It currently works well for tailing data but doesn't suppore a `tail -f` style streaming of realtime changes.

 ## Install